-Public obsession with obesity may be more dangerous than obesity itself, UCLA author saysDecember 20th, 2012 in Overweight and Obesity
+Public obsession with obesity may be more dangerous than obesity itself, UCLA author saysDecember 20, 2012 in Medicine & Health / Overweight and Obesity

 Much has been made about who or what is to blame for the "obesity epidemic" and what can or should be done to stem the tide of rising body mass among the U.S. population.

 A new book by a UCLA sociologist turns these concerns on their head by asking two questions.
 First, how and why has fatness been medicalized as "obesity" in the first place?
 Second, what are the social costs of this particular way of discussing body size?